Roanoke Island Shopping (Including Manteo Shopping and Wanchese Shopping)

 - (252) 473-1790

 Calvio’s is a nail salon offering expert manicures and pedicures, including acrylics and gels.
 Tanning and facials are also available here.
-The shop is new, bright and welcoming.
+The shop is spacious, bright and welcoming.
 You’ll find Cypress Lane off U.S. Highway 64 next to TL’s restaurant.

 Capt.
 Malc’s Market